direktiv/direktiv/README.md

 - `yarn run e2e:headless` runs all Playwright e2e tests in headless mode
 - `yarn run e2e:ui` runs all Playwright e2e tests in ui mode

+# Recommended Development Environment

+## Visual Studio Code Users

+If you're using [Visual Studio Code](https://code.visualstudio.com/) as your code editor, we highly recommend installing the extensions listed in the `.vscode/extensions.json` file.
+These extensions are designed to enhance your development experience by automatically resolving certain linting issues and formatting your code.
+When you open this project folder in VS Code for the first time, it should prompt you to install the recommended extensions.

+## Non-VS Code Users

+For those not using Visual Studio Code, we strongly recommend using [Prettier](https://prettier.io/) as your code formatter.
+Prettier will help you maintain a consistent code style, making it easier to collaborate with other developers.
+Prettier formatting checks will be enforced during the CI process.

 # Code of Conduct

 We have adopted the [Contributor Covenant](https://github.com/direktiv/.github/blob/master/CODE_OF_CONDUCT.md) code of conduct.